 Evergreen Williams sets up all-American semi at US Open

-NEW YORK: Venus Williams's renaissance year continued on Tuesday when she downed Petra Kvitova 6-3 3-6 7-6(2) in an electrifying atmosphere to set up an all-American U.S. Open semi-final against Sloane Stephens.
+NEW YORK: Venus Williams's renaissance year continued on Tuesday (Sep 5) when she downed Petra Kvitova 6-3 3-6 7-6(2) in an electrifying atmosphere to set up an all-American US Open semi-final against Sloane Stephens.

 The 36-year-old ninth seed, who has already played two grand slam finals this season, blossomed under pressure in a nail-biting third set to remain on course for her first major title since she won Wimbledon in 2008.